Canisius Golden Griffins men's ice hockey: Division I

 In 2009–10 Canisius posted its first winning season in nine years and reach the conference semifinal.
-After a couple of modest seasons the Golden Griffins shocked Atlantic Hockey by winning the 2013 Tournament as a 7th-seed and made its first appearance in the NCAA Tournament.
+After a couple of modest seasons the Golden Griffins shocked Atlantic Hockey by winning the 2013 Tournament as a 7th-seed and made its first appearance in the NCAA tournament.
 The Golden Griffins played well but bowed out in their first game against top-seeded Quinnipiac.
 Over the next few years Smith pushed the program to better results, culminating in their first conference title in 2017.
 Smith was hired away by Rensselaer soon after but the Golden Griffins continue to perform well under new coach Trevor Large.

+The Golden Griffins finished fourth in the 2022–23 Atlantic Hockey division standings.
+Canisius defeated fifth seeded Army in three games to advance to the conference tournament semifinals, where they defeated sixth seeded Niagara in three games and advanced to their second straight conference championship game, their first as hosts.
+The Golden Griffins went on to defeat seventh seeded Holy Cross by a score of 3–0 to clinch the program's second appearance in the NCAA tournament.
+Canisius faced the No. 1 seeded Minnesota Golden Gophers in the opening round of the tournament.
+Canisius maintained a 2–1 lead early in the second period thanks to goals by forwards Daniel DiGrande and Nick Bowman, before allowing two goals to make the score 3–2 heading into the third period.
+The Golden Griffins would end up losing to the Golden Gophers by a score of 9–2, finishing the season with a 20–19–3 record.

+Shortly after the 2023–24 season, the Atlantic Hockey Association and College Hockey America merged to form Atlantic Hockey America.
+The predecessor conferences had operated with a single commissioner and shared conference staff since 2010.